Built Ford Tough Series

-The Built Ford Tough Series (BFTS) was the Premier Series tour name of the Professional Bull Riders (PBR) competitions from 2003 through 2017.
+The Built Ford Tough Series (BFTS) was a professional bull riding tour organized by the Professional Bull Riders (PBR) that acted as the organization's premier series from 2003 to 2017.

 Inaugural season (2003)

 The BFTS kicked off its tour on November 16, 2002, with the Mohegan Sun Invitational in Uncasville, Connecticut.
 The majority of the series was televised on the Outdoor Life Network (OLN).
 Six of the series events were broadcast on NBC.
 Telemundo broadcast two events.
 The first run of the series was held in 29 cities.
 The BFTS featured the world's top 45 riders at each event throughout the season.
 The 45 riders who earned the most money at all PBR-sanctioned events qualified to compete at the PBR Built Ford Tough World Finals at the Thomas and Mack Center in Las Vegas, Nevada.
 If a rider failed to maintain his ranking by not earning enough money, he could be replaced by another rider from the U.S. Smokeless Tobacco Company Challenger Tour who earned more money.

 In 2003, Bud Light was replaced by Ford Trucks as the PBR Premier Series' title sponsor, but Las Vegas was kept as the presenting sponsor, thus the Bud Light Cup Series presented by Las Vegas became the Built Ford Tough Series presented by Las Vegas.
 This was also the first season in the PBR where the World Champion received a $1 million bonus.
 The 2003 Built Ford Tough World Finals was the last in which there were five rounds, in which all riders rode in the first four rounds and the top 15 rode in the Championship Round.

 Some BFTS events would be broadcast on Telemundo through the 2006 season, and some BFTS events would be broadcast on NBC through the 2012 season.